.png)

 Positioning in the Belgian Meat Dining Tier

 Belgium has a documented culture around beef.
 The country's butchery tradition is serious, its cattle breeds well-regarded regionally, and the prix-fixe steak maison format has existed in Flemish dining rooms for generations.
 What has changed in recent years is how restaurants at the upper-middle tier position themselves within that tradition.
-The simpler neighbourhood grill and the destination fine-dining table have both held their ground, but the space between them , occupied by places like Butcher's Dining , has become more defined as a category.
+The simpler neighbourhood grill and the destination fine-dining table have both held their ground, but the space between them, occupied by places like Butcher's Dining, has become more defined as a category.

 At €€€, Butcher's Dining prices above everyday dining but below the four-course tasting formats of De Jonkman in Sint-Kruis or Hof van Cleve in Kruishoutem.
-Its peer set is restaurants where the quality of the primary ingredient, not the complexity of preparation around it, justifies the spend.
+Its comparable set is restaurants where the quality of the primary ingredient, not the complexity of preparation around it, justifies the spend.
 For comparison, Carcasse in Sint-Idesbald operates in a similar meat-specialist register on the Belgian coast, and Damini Macelleria & Affini in Arzignano represents the Italian end of the same butcher-to-table model.
 These are restaurants where the cut is the credential.

 The Wider Belgian Table